nikhilsebastiank/starstream/README.md

 # starstream
 Remote repository for the R package `starstream`.

-Developed and Maintained by Nikhil Sebastian.
+Developed and maintained by Nikhil Sebastian.